1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1954 Re-Engraved Obv Design FS-401 Proof Nickel Value

-The 1954 Re-Engraved Obv Design FS-401 resulted from the Mint’s attempt to restore a worn proof die by re-engraving Jefferson’s hair ribbon.
-This modification was made because the original die had been overused, causing the ribbon detail to fade.
-The re-engraving work created distinct characteristics that make this variety identifiable to collectors.
+The 1954 Re-Engraved Obverse Design FS-401 is a proof-only variety, exclusive to the 233,300 proof mintage.
+It resulted from the Mint’s attempt to restore a worn proof die by re-engraving Jefferson’s hair ribbon — the original die had been overused, causing the ribbon detail to fade.
+The re-engraving created distinct characteristics that make this variety identifiable to collectors, particularly the unusual thickness and enhanced detail visible in the hair ribbon area.

 1954 Re-Engraved Obv Design FS-401 Proof Nickel Price/Grade Chart